 The rotunda dome of the Art History Museum.
-My pictures of the collections may be found here.
+Click for my pictures of the collections.

 The museum was so vast and confusing that I ended up being a little late for the start of the schooling session at the SRS, but there was still plenty of room.

 No pictures were allowed during the schooling, but it was a wonderful experience.
 Two horses were working on their courbette movement.
 A YouTube video (opens in new tab) shows a variety of horses performing the movement, which requires great strength.

 Most of the schooled horses were working on basic moves such as I might do with my own horses.
 It was great to see how they responded (or not) to their training.
 In addition to the seasoned performers there were many youngsters and also an apprentice rider.